Inverted Nipple Correction

 Some people are simply born with an inverted nipple.
 The ducts found in the breast tissue are too short causing it to pull the nipples inward.
 Since this happened during a person’s developmental process, this type of nipple inversion is considered normal.
 Some women experience nipple inversion after getting surgeries done on their breasts (e.g. breast lift, breast reduction, or lumpectomy).
-Some nipples also get inverted after breastfeeding when a scar tissue forms in the milk ducts.
+Some nipples also get inverted after breastfeeding when scar tissue forms in the milk ducts.

-In some cases, nipples may invert gradually over a period of weeks or months.
+In some cases, nipples may invert gradually over weeks or months.
 This should immediately be brought to the attention of your doctor for further examination because this could signal a growth within the breast tissue.
 This should be tested right away to see if it is benign or malignant.

 Nipple inversion is classified into three major categories:

-Grade 1.
+- Grade 1.
 This is where nipples are typically inverted but they also evert when stimulated.
 It will remain everted as long as the stimuli are there, which is why this is also referred to as “shy nipples.”

-Grade 2.
+- Grade 2.
 This type of inversion makes the nipples harder to evert compared to that in the previous classification.
 If you evert them they also invert again almost right away.

-This procedure is relatively simple, but there are certain factors that have to be considered along the way as well.
+This procedure is relatively simple, but certain factors have to be considered along the way as well.
 This will be part of the surgical plan which can be ironed out after you have a personal consultation.
 Here you will be asked about the goal you want to achieve with the surgery so the surgeon can understand your expectations and educate you on which is realistically possible and which is not.